Rapsittie Street Kids: Believe in Santa: Broadcast

 In December 2020, an article on Polygon revealed an extensive insight into the making of Rapsittie Street Kids with interviews from members of the production team and Debra Wilson.

 Reception and legacy

 Rapsittie Street Kids: Believe in Santa has become infamous among fans of bad films.
 Ever since it aired on television, it received extremely negative reviews from critics and audiences, and has been repeatedly noted for its "hideous" and ugly computer animation and bizarre production history, though the ensemble voice cast received some praise.

+Other media

 Cancelled sequel

 Believe in Santa was intended to be the first in a series of Rapsittie Street Kids specials.
-The end credits teases a follow-up tentatively titled A Bunny's Tale with Lenee's younger sister, Jenna, explaining "I'll be back for the Easter Bunny".
-It was planned for 2003, but was never produced, although two stations had it listed on their TV schedules.
+The end credits teases a follow-up, tentatively titled A Bunny's Tale, with Lenee's younger sister Jenna explaining "I'll be back for the Easter Bunny".
+It was planned for 2003, but was never produced, although stations K15CZ and WNYT had it listed on their schedules.